Metallography

 How we'll work with you

-As a fully independent laboratory, we conduct in-depth Failure Investigations for you and your customers.
+As a fully independent laboratory, we conduct in-depth root cause analysis investigation for you and your customers.
 We trace failures back to their root cause, helping you enhance safety and reliability.
 Our findings can support quality control, compliance reviews, and even legal cases if required.

 How to prepare for a Failure Investigation

-We’ll then begin our Failure Investigations once we receive a sufficient sample or part of the component.
+Once we have the necessary information, we’ll provide a quote, lead time, and instructions for sending your samples.
+We’ll then begin our metallurgical Failure Investigations once we receive a sufficient sample or part of the component.

 Services - Asset Reliability - Reliability Consulting